MMM Application requirements

 2. How long does the program typically take to complete?

-Students are fully committed for the entire 16 months, including the summer.
+Students are fully committed for the entire 16 months, including the summer term.

 3. When do students undertake the internship?